swisscom/bugbounty/README.md

  * the technical impact of the reported vulnerability
  * the business criticality of the impacted system or data
+ * a plausible threat scenario, i.e. likelihood of exploitation based on actor capability and motivation
  * the quality of the documentation provided to Swisscom

 In general, rewards will be paid after remediation of the vulnerability,